RADAR-base/fcmxmppserverv2/README.md

         image: radarbase/radar-xmppserver:1.0.2
         restart: always
         command: -s <sender-id> -k <server-key> -ns <notification-scheduler-type> ...
+        volumes:
+          - ./myhostdir/hsql/:/usr/hsql/
      ...
     ```
 9. As seen above the options can be either set as command line args or as environment variables.
 The docker image is also published on Docker hub [radarbase/radar-xmppserver:1.0.2](// TODO add to docker hub automatic builds)
+   Also make sure to mount the path of the db as a bind mount to host if using a persistent db otherwise all data will be lost if the container is removed.

 # Old README from base